-This Asset Scoring Tool will guide your data collection, store your building information, and generate an Asset Score and system evaluations for your building envelope and mechanical and electrical systems.
-The Asset Scoring Tool will also identify cost-effective upgrade opportunities and help you gain insight into the energy efficiency potential of your building.
+The Department of Energy Building Energy Asset Score (Asset Score) is a national standardized tool for evaluating the physical and structural energy efficiency of commercial and multifamily residential buildings.
+The scoring tool will store user-provided data and generate an asset score and system evaluation for your building envelope and mechanical and electrical systems.
+The tool will also identify cost-effective upgrade opportunities and help you gain insight into the energy efficiency potential of your building.

-The following documents are available to help you understand the process of using the Asset Scoring Tool to generate an Asset Score:
+The following documents are available to help you understand the process of using Asset Score:

 - Asset Score Data Collection Priority Map